Stability of Hairy Black Holes in Shift-Symmetric Scalar-Tensor Theories via the Effective Field Theory Approach: Discussion

 In order to complete the story, a full analysis of even-parity perturbations is required.
 Such a task promises to be technically challenging, despite the fact that a subset of the EFT operators (essentially those corresponding to the quadratic DHOST terms, for instance $\delta K^2$) can be analyzed using the technique in~\cite{Takahashi:2021bml}.
 However, Inclusion of operators of the type $\bar{K}_{\mu\nu}\delta K^{\rho \mu} \delta K^{\nu}_{\;\; \rho}$ would require different techniques in order to identify the correct propagating degrees of freedom, and to perform the stability analysis.

 It is also worth commenting on higher-derivative terms in the EFT.
 The inclusion of higher-derivative operators does not necessarily mean higher-order equations of motion for perturbations.
 In fact, we expect that a similar story to the DHOST analysis should play out for perturbations, so that a degeneracy condition between coefficient functions of higher-derivative operators can be imposed, reducing the equation of motion to second order.
-Furthermore, it is possible for higher derivative operators to serve as ``Scordatura terms" \cite{Motohashi:2019ymr,Gorji:2020bfl,DeFelice:2022xvq}, which contribute to a non-vanishing dispersion relation in such a way as to solve the strong coupling problem for some solutions.
+Furthermore, it is possible for higher derivative operators to contribute to a non-vanishing dispersion relation~\cite{ArkaniHamed:2003uy,Babichev:2018twg}, or to serve as ``Scordatura terms" \cite{Motohashi:2019ymr,Gorji:2020bfl,DeFelice:2022xvq}, in such a way as to solve the strong coupling problem for some solutions.

 In future work, we intend to extend this work to the case of rotating black holes, which comprise the majority of astrophysical black holes observed through current and future instruments.
 The EFT for slowly rotating black holes with time-independent scalar hair has already been constructed~\cite{Hui:2021cpm}, while interesting background solutions for rotating black holes with time-like hair have found in DHOST models~\cite{Charmousis:2019vnf,BenAchour:2020fgy}.
 The EFT description of perturbations around these objects remains to be constructed, and may be complicated by the fact that the background construction relies on the use of disformal transformations.
 It is an interesting future exercise to investigate whether similar techniques to those used in this paper can be applied to perturbations and the construction of the EFT in these rotating backgrounds.